Attendance and Punctuality: FAQs for Parents/Carers

 - Optician appointments

-Can I take my child out of school on holiday?
+Can I take my child out of school for extended leave of absence?

 If the request is rejected and you still take your child out of school then this will result in a penalty notice being issued by the local council.
-If you exceed 20 school days then the school have a legal duty to off roll your child.
+If you exceed 20 school days then your child will be removed from the school roll. -

 I have received a letter warning that my child is going to be off rolled, what does this mean?

-If your child is absent for 21 consecutive school days then they will be off-rolled, this means they are no longer a member of Levenshulme High School and you will be required to reapply through the council.
+If your child is absent for 21 consecutive school days then they will be off-rolled, this means they are no longer a member of Levenshulme High School and you will be required to reapply for a place at the school through the council. -

 Is there any support to help in improving my child’s attendance?